Nurse Licensure Compact

 • Not currently participating in an alternative program

-Nurses qualifying for a multistate license must adhere to the nurse practice act in each state of practice.
-When providing care over the phone or electronically via telehealth, the state of practice is the state in which the patient is located, not the nurse.
-Currently, RNs and LPN/LVNs holding a compact license can practice across borders in 36 states, with three more states or U.S. territories in the process of implementing the eNLC.
+Nurses qualifying for a multistate license must adhere to the Nurse Practice Act in each state of practice.
+When providing care over the phone or electronically via telehealth, the state of practice is where the patient is located, not the nurse.
+Currently, RNs and LPN/LVNs holding a Compact license can practice across borders in 38 states, with three more states or U.S. territories in the process of fully implementing the eNLC.

 How the APRN Compact Works